 ORIGINS is an experiential exhibit featuring a collection of installation art built and produced by the art tank and collective, THINK MAKE TANK, its core members Alex Nichols, Magali Charmot, Mushi Wooseong James, resident artist Susann Volzer with contributing artist Kevin Corcoran and participant Amir Hossein Arabkheradmand.

-This new exhibit explores the paradox and absurdity of human beings’ endless quest for answers, purpose, and meaning.
+This exhibit explores the paradox and absurdity of human beings’ endless quest for answers, purpose, and meaning.
 Moving through six installations, visitors are invited to pause, think and experience how we deal with our ‘self’ and ‘others’.

 This singular production begins with visual and auditory installations.
 In this initial Echoing Chamber Of Nothingness, various natural elements (soil, water, air) are brought to the forefront of the experience focusing on the non-anthropocentric perspective of life’s origins.
 Nature helps re-contextualize human insignificance: we are nothing more than biological cells.
 Two videos also fill the space introducing time as a cyclical and infinite measure.
 An interactive piece shows ghostly silhouettes fading away, akin to the notion that we all share one destiny: we are born, we die, and it begins again.